balou1902/tACS_effects_on_single_neurons/NEURON_code/README.md

 ### exportLocs.hoc

-This file saved all the coordinates of each segment of a neuron morphology.
+This file saves all the coordinates of each segment of a neuron morphology.

 ### stimwaveform.hoc
 This file generates the waveform of the TACS using the different inputs (stimulation frequency, amplitudes, stimulation length).

 ### interpCoordinates.hoc

+This file computes xyz coordinates of nodes in a model cell.

 ### interpCoordinates.hoc
 This file sets different parameters related to the neuron morphology.